anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 | e.nfvi.res.cap.004 | # vNICs | number | Max number of vNIC interfaces that can be assigned to a single VNF-C by NFVI. |
 | e.nfvi.res.cap.005 | Total amount of external (persistent) storage (GB) | GB | Min, Max storage in GB that can be attached / mounted to VNF-C by NFVI. |

+Following is how they map to different NFVI instances:

 | Ref | B Instance | N Instance | C Instance |
 |--------------------|----------------------------|----------------------------|----------------------------|
 | e.nfvi.res.cap.001 | As per selected  <flavour> | As per selected  <flavour> | As per selected  <flavour> |